 Emergency Management Assistance Program

-Learn about funding available for emergency management on reserve.
+Learn about funding available to First Nations communities on reserves for emergency management.

 About the program

 In partnership with First Nations communities, provincial and territorial governments and non-government organizations, Indigenous Services Canada's Emergency Management Assistance Program (EMAP) helps communities on reserve access emergency assistance services.

 EMAP provides funding to First Nations communities so they can build resiliency, prepare for natural hazards and respond to them using the 4 pillars of emergency management:

 - responsive to the unique strengths and customs of First Nations communities